tristanguigue/angular-dynamic-layout/README.md

 </div>
 ````

-## Responsiveness and mediaqueries
+## Responsiveness
 To make your layout responsive just create a set of media queries that ajust the size of your cards and of the container. dynamic-layout will find the container and cards widths on its own.
+A layout will be triggered when the screen's size changes.

 ## Animations
-The animations are based on the `ngAnimate` module, they are also up to you.
+The animations are based on the `ngAnimate` module, they are entirely up to you and set in the CSS.
 Here are the available animations:

 - `move-items-animation`: use this class to animate the movement of the cards between two positions, for example:
 ````